myatbhonesjsu/MicroservicesAssignment/README.md

 # MicroservicesAssignment

-Use virtual python environment pyenv to install flask and other necessary libraries to run the order and user service HTTP servers to test how they work independently
+Use virtual python environment pyenv to install flask and other necessary libraries to run the order and user services to simulate how they work independently similar to microservices